Reporting Security Issues

 The key ID is: 0xD2B573D28A47A0FF

-Please do not submit vulnerabilities on any public channel, including but not limited to, Liferay community forums, blogs comment pages and social media.
+Please do not submit vulnerabilities on any public channel, including but not limited to, Liferay Community Ask, Liferay Community Blogs, and Liferay Community Slack and social media.

-Please attach all images and videos supporting your submission directly to your submission.
+Please attach all images and videos supporting your report directly to your email.
 Do not use third party sites to host the files.

 If the vulnerability involves unauthorized access to data on a Website, please provide all IP addresses you used for testing.

-We do not offer any monetary reward, but we do publicly recognize new and unique submissions on our Hall of Fame.
+We do not offer any monetary reward, but we do publicly recognize new and unique reports on our Hall of Fame.

-- Within 72 hours of receiving a report, Liferay will acknowledge the report and attempt to reproduce the issue using the supplied information.
+- Within five business days of receiving a report, Liferay will acknowledge the report and attempt to reproduce the issue using the supplied information.

 - Liferay will fix and (if applicable) release patches for affected applications.